Actor-Critic (AC) Agent

 To estimate the policy and value function, an actor-critic agent maintains two function approximators.

-Discrete action space — The probability of taking each discrete action.
+Discrete action space — A vector containing the probabilities of taking each discrete action.
 The sum of these probabilities across all actions is 1.

-Continuous action space — The mean and standard deviation of the Gaussian probability distribution for each continuous action.
+Continuous action space — Two vectors containing the means and standard deviations, respectively, of the Gaussian distribution for each continuous action.

-For more information on creating actors and critics for function approximation, see Create Policies and Value Functions.
+For more information on actors and critics, see Create Actors, Critics, and Policy Objects.

 You can create an actor-critic agent with default actor and critics based on the observation and action specifications from the environment.
 To do so, perform the following steps.